nativefier/nativefier/API.md

 --upgrade <pathToExistingApp>
 ```

-*NEW IN 43.1.0*

-This option will attempt to extract all existing options from the old app, and upgrade it using the current Nativefier CLI.
+*[New in 43.1.0]* This option will attempt to extract all existing options from the old app, and upgrade it using the current Nativefier CLI.

 **IMPORTANT NOTE**